20 licensed Las Vegas contractors · Independently reviewed · IICRC certified · Serving all zip codes

 Quick Answer: Treat water damage like a production server breach.
 Isolate the source, document the logs, and call in the specialists.
 For immediate triage anywhere in the Vegas valley, M&M Restoration at (702) 475-7575 are the SREs for your home — 60-minute guaranteed response.

 In August 2022, a slow leak in my Summerlin home compiled into a $34,000 mold remediation bill.
-As a software engineer, I realized I had failed the integration test for home disasters.
+I had treated the warning signs like low-priority tickets and let them sit in the backlog until the damage was catastrophic.
 This Las Vegas water damage survival guide is my post-mortem analysis, refactored into a survival algorithm for the first 72 hours.
-Water damage is not a bug: it is a cascading system failure where moisture is a rootkit, silently spawning mold processes in your walls.
-Think of it as the runbook I wish I had when my house's moisture API started returning critical errors.
+Water damage is not a bug: it is a cascading system failure where moisture behaves like a rootkit, quietly spawning mold processes deep inside your walls while the surface still looks fine.
+Think of it as the runbook I desperately needed when my house's moisture API started returning critical errors.

 David Reyes